Handlebars-Net/Handlebars.Net.Helpers/README.md

 ## :exclamation: Breaking changes

 ### 2.5.0
-A breaking change is introduced in version 2.5.0 which is related to System.Linq.Dynamic.Core DynamicLinq ([CVE](https://github.com/zzzprojects/System.Linq.Dynamic.Core/issues/867)).
+A breaking change is introduced which is related to System.Linq.Dynamic.Core DynamicLinq ([CVE](https://github.com/zzzprojects/System.Linq.Dynamic.Core/issues/867)).

 The NuGet Handlebars.Net.Helpers.DynamicLinq will not be loaded automatically anymore.
 You need to allow this via the configuration.